-Understanding how to reconcile credit cards in QuickBooks online and on a Desktop is vital to efficient bookkeeping.
+Understanding how to reconcile credit card in QuickBooks Online and on Desktop is vital to efficient bookkeeping.
 When performing reconciliation of credit cards users ensure that the transactions entered in the software match their credit card paper statement.

-- Why Do You Have to Reconcile Credit Cards in QuickBooks?
+- Why Do You Have to Reconcile Credit Card in QuickBooks?

-- How to Reconcile a Credit Card in QuickBooks Desktop?
+- How to Reconcile Credit Card in QuickBooks Desktop?

-- Ways to Reconcile a Credit Card in QuickBooks Online?
+- How to Reconcile Credit Card in QuickBooks Online?

 - Step 1: Analyze your Opening Balance

 - Step 3: Match the statement with QuickBooks

 - Step 4: Analyze the previous reconciliation

 - Why is QuickBooks Credit Card Payment Not Showing Up in Reconciliation?